Download Course PDF

 * This course can be applied towards a Canadian Construction Association (CCA) Gold Seal Certificate

-** When taken at the University of Waterloo, this course is called Project Management Applied Tools and Techniques and may be applied towards a University of Waterloo Project Management Certificate.
+** This course is also called Project Management Applied Tools and Techniques and may be applied towards a University of Waterloo Project Management Certificate.